Rhys Webb: Club career

 An ankle injury suffered in Wales' opening Autumn international against Australia on 5 November ruled him out for up to 12 weeks, but recovered slightly ahead of schedule, and scored within four minutes of his return to club rugby as he captained the Ospreys to a 26–21 win over Newcastle Falcons in the Challenge Cup on 21 January.
 He also played the first half of the Ospreys' 20–14 Anglo-Welsh Cup win over Bristol, before returning to Wales duty for the 2017 Six Nations.

 On 10 October 2017, it was announced that Webb would leave Ospreys after 10 years with the region to join French club Toulon in the Top 14 on a three-year contract.
 In March 2018, Webb suffered a knee injury and missed the remainder of the season, bringing his time with the Ospreys to a premature end.

 In December 2019, Webb cut short his contract with Toulon to return to the Ospreys in the summer of 2020.
 Webb had been due to see out the remainder of the season with Toulon, but the club's owner accused Webb of having shown a "dishonest attitude" to get himself released from his contract, and stated that Webb would not play for Toulon again.
 Now without a club, he signed a short-term deal with Bath in February 2020 for the remainder of the 2019–20 Premiership Rugby season.
 He made his debut on 1 March 2020, in a 19–13 home defeat to Bristol Bears, the first time Bath had lost at home to Bristol in 14 years.

+In July 2023, Webb returned for a second spell in France, signing for second-tier side Biarritz.
+A week after joining and after playing one game in which he scored a try, Webb was tested by the French Anti-Doping Agency (AFLD) during a training session; the sample returned a positive result for growth hormone, and Webb was issued with a provisional suspension.
+In July 2024, the AFLD issued Webb with a four-year global ban from rugby union.
+Webb stated that he would appeal the sanction.